AI Act · Transparency

 Language model (text)

 Open-source foundation model, fine-tuned for German-language children's conversations, curriculum context and age-appropriate behaviour.
 Hosted in HillcrownAI's own data centres in Germany.
-The specific model selection is reviewed with each release cycle and may evolve along with the open-source ecosystem; it is disclosed to procurement bodies and auditors on request.
+The specific model selection is reviewed with each release cycle and may evolve along with the open-source landscape; it is disclosed to procurement bodies and auditors on request.

 Moderation and safety stack